JayWalker512/ascii_raytracer/README.md

 demo
 ====

 Currently the program renders a small sphere orbiting a larger sphere.
-Something like this (will change a big as I work on things):
+Something like this (will change a bit as I work on things):

 ASCII: